bootdrv/main-server/Readme.txt

 ------------------------------------------------------------------------------------------------------------------
 I have two block instructions ci - cd, but I created single instruction.
-It piplines can separate on depens steps or blocs if it will be need.
+It piplines can separate on depends steps or blocs if it will be need.
 For full understanding steps piplines examples, I will do it on the Jenkins job: /step by step/ after changed git branch project or new commit and push to git!
 -------------------------------------------------------------------------------------------------------------------